 - Weakness in the arms, neck or shoulders

 If you’re experiencing neck pain or any symptoms related to CDD, ignoring the symptoms may lead to bigger health problems in the long run.
-Schedule an appointment at our Montgomery or Magnolia clinic instead so we can establish a customized treatment plan for correction and relief.
+Call Sandstone or schedule your comprehensive exam with x-rays online so we can establish a customized treatment plan for correction and relief.